vik-s/quartz/content/projects/youtube/Investment misconceptions.md

 In a one year rolling window,  you can see that there are many years where you would have lost money and the variation of how much the return rate varies is high as shown by the standard deviation of 18.2%.
 But looking at the 5 year rolling window, you can see that the standard deviation is lower, and there are fewer periods where you would have lost money.
 In the 10 year rolling window, there are even few periods of loss and lower standard deviation.
 In the 20 year window, there are no periods where you would have lost money in the market.

+show this animation in video:
 https://themeasureofaplan.com/us-stock-market-returns-1870s-to-present/

 The longer you stay invested, the more chances that you will not lose money investing.
 As a result, the younger investor can potentially own more risky assets, in expectation of a higher reward which is another reason for starting investing early.
 The younger you are, the more you can weather market storms.
 A commonly used yardstick is to have 100-your age in stocks, since it is typically a riskier asset than bonds or cash.
 So someone in their 20s can have 75-80% in stocks, and allocate the rest to bonds or cash.
 Also, be prepared to hold these stocks for decades regardless of the market ups and downs.
 Panic selling in market downturns will make those paper losses real, and significantly impact your return over the long run.
 Ask yourself, "Am I prepared to see a loss of 50% in my stock portfolio and be ready to nothing about it?".
 If the answer is no, dial down your exposure to stocks in your asset allocation.
 Pick a value that will help you sleep better at night.
+Hopefully this convinces you that investing does not have to be a gamble if you can buy a diversified asset and hold it for a long time.

+So there you go - I hope you found this useful.
+Here is quick chart showing the key takeaways from this video.
+If you've never started investing, I hope this video has given you a starting point.
+If you have any other ideas to get started, or found this video helpful, it would be great if you could leave a comment below.
+Catch you on the next one..